Click or the topic for details:

 Some computer or motherboard manufacturers may have exposed the PAVP setting within the System BIOS.
 Consult your computer or motherboard manufacturer's documentation on how to enter the System BIOS.
 Be aware that some computer manufacturers may not recommend users to enter the System BIOS menus or modify the System BIOS settings.

 If you see a PAVP setting in the System BIOS, then verify that PAVP-Lite is selected.
-If you do not see a PAVP setting, see Why do I not have an option to select a PAVP mode or disable PAVP?
+If you do not see a PAVP setting, refer to the Why do I not have an option to select a PAVP mode or disable PAVP? question on this page.

 - Check with your computer or motherboard manufacturer